⚠️ This AI-generated report synthesizes publicly available information. AI can make mistakes. Please double check information in this report.

 MetricValueDescription

-P/E Ratio (TTM)24.87Compares current share price to earnings per share over the last twelve months, indicating how much investors are willing to pay for each dollar of earnings.
+P/E Ratio (TTM)22.88The trailing twelve-month Price-to-Earnings ratio indicates how much investors are willing to pay for each dollar of past earnings.

-Price/Book (MRQ)7.67Measures how much investors are willing to pay for each dollar of book value (assets minus liabilities), indicating premium valuation relative to net assets.
+Price/Book (MRQ)7.22The Price-to-Book ratio compares a company's market value to its book value, indicating how much investors are willing to pay for each dollar of net assets.

 Peer Comparison